mehrantsi/high-performance-kv-store/README.md

 > [!WARNING]
 >
-> HPKV performs low-level disk operations and does not use traditional filesystems.
+> HPKV performs low-level disk operations and does not use traditional filesystems. it automatically checks for a valid HPKV signature on the disk and can also initialize the disk if it is empty.
 Make sure you're attaching a dedicated, unformatted disk to HPKV.

 ### Compilation and Installation